• Skip to primary navigation

 5. Comté

-Comté is a French cheese made from cow’s milk and has a nutty, earthy flavor that is delicious is cooking.
+Comté is a French cheese made from cow’s milk and has a nutty, earthy flavor that is delicious when cooked.
 Its texture is creamy and well suited to foods that incorporate melted cheese; grilled cheese sandwiches, souffle, spaghetti, puttanesca, and soups all benefit from this ingredient.

-The flavor profile of Comté is a little different to manchego, but it still can deliver similar richness to any meal.
+The flavor profile of Comté is a little different from manchego, but it can still deliver similar richness to any meal.
 We like comté because it’s another option that’s easy to find in supermarkets or from any cheesemonger.

 6. Mozzarella